Jamie Lynn Spears’ Daughter Reportedly Seriously Injured In ATV Accident

 “I was a child then.
 I needed to grow up outside of the world’s view.”

-Despite the controversy that surrounded Maddie’s birth, largely due to Jamie Lynn being a high-profile teen mom, the now-Country singer (who recently released her first full album) hasn’t been shy about sharing her love and pride for her daughter with the world.
-Jamie Lynn frequently shares photos and videos of 8-year-old Maddie on Instagram, and recently even shared a video of her daughter and nephews together, apparently on a hunting expedition much like the one that TMZ claims was taking place when Maddie was injured.
+Despite the controversy that surrounded Maddie’s birth, largely due to Jamie Lynn being a high-profile teen mom, the now-country singer (who recently released her first full album) hasn’t been shy about sharing her love and pride for her daughter with the world.
+Jamie Lynn frequently shares photos and videos of 8-year-old Maddie on Instagram, and she recently shared a video of her daughter and nephews together, apparently on a hunting expedition much like the one that TMZ claims was taking place when Maddie was injured.

 Cousin ❤️ to finish 2016 off #Repost @britneyspears with @repostapp ・・・ Some good hunting and zip lining for the holidays!
 Merry Christmas!! ????